 Take the time to look carefully at what you're doing.
 Assembling the heads requires meticulous attention to detail, and careful control of your work to ensure that the brush heads are perfect.

-What's your favourite hairbrush from the Altesse Studio collection?
+What's your favorite hairbrush from the Altesse Studio collection?

 The handmade brush from the Prestige collection.

-If you had to give a brush as a present Altesse, which one would you give and to whom?
+If you had to give an Altesse brush as a gift, which one would you give and to whom?

 A handmade brush for Marion Cotillard or Jennifer Lopez.